 In early years, children are assessed against the 'Development Matters' goals.
-In KS1 onwards, teachers set guided group reading targets at regular intervals and these are all recorded in the guided reading records.
-Objectives are shared with the children.
+In KS1 onwards, teachers set guided group reading targets at regular intervals.
+Teachers keep informal, formative records and notes of their weekly guided reading sessions and then use these to inform their termly assessment judgements on the children.
 Running records are used to assess reading levels.
 These start in Reception and are continued in KS2 if a child's level of reading is a cause for concern.
 They are provided with appropriately levelled books until they reach 'Expected' for their Year group.